octavosystems/docker-petalinux2/README.md

 <!-- prettier-ignore-end -->

 # docker-petalinux2
+**Warning: This fork is still under development and does not work as is.
+This README will be updated when a stable version of the repository is available**

 A somehow generic Xilinx PetaLinux & Vivado Docker image, using Ubuntu 18.04 as the base image.